t2solve/recordlinkagenet/Readme.md

 Besides it tries to use the effective parts of the c# language (e.g. linq, ml-net).
 For example ML.net is used to load, preprocess, manipulate, process and store big data sets.

+This project works column orientiated for comparision to reduce costs.

 ## plattforms:
 all plattform which supports [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 so: